Railway coupling: Norwegian

 The Norwegian coupler consists of a central buffer with a movable hook that drops into a slot in the central buffer.
 There may also be a U-shaped safety catch on the opposite buffer that is flipped over the top of the hook to secure it.
 The safety device may also be a chain with a ball-shaped weight at the end that is thrown over the hook to hold it in place.
-On railways where the rolling stock always face the same direction, the mechanical hook can be on one end of the wagon only.
+On railways where the rolling stock always faces the same direction, the mechanical hook can be on one end of the wagon only.
 Not all Norwegian couplers are compatible with one another as they vary in height and width, and may or may not be limited to one hook at a time.
 The traction force limit is typically 350 kN.
 Sometimes the Norwegian coupler is supplemented with auxiliary chains.